jessebyun/configure-ad/README.md

 <br/>

 <p>
   Next, we are going to start installation for Active Directory on DC-1 and promote it into a Domain Controller.
 Then we are going to add a new forest and name our domain.
-Once AD installation is complete, it will log off and we need to log back in.
+Once AD installation is complete, the VM will log off and we need to reconnect to it.
 </p>
 <p>
   <img src="https://i.imgur.com/Pc4o6es.png" height="80%" width="80%" alt="xx"/>